ABOUT KATIE BERGLOF (Long Bio)

 Due to Katie's parents preference of a private christian Methodist-based in-state school, Katie and her sister started off their college career at Morningside College in Sioux City Iowa.
 Katie held principal horn of the Sioux City Youth Symphony and her sister principal trumpet in 2002.
 Although her time spent there was very short, she had a supportive professor (Dr. Michael Berger - principal horn Sioux City Symphony).
 Due to her professors friendship with the famous UK horn soloist (and professor of horn at the Royal Academy of Music) Michael Thompson, Katie was able to attend the Michael Thompson Summer Horn Course where she and a small handful of hornist studied with him.
 The course usually took place in Italy, but was moved to the U.S. briefly.
 Before Katie moved, she won the college concerto competition and performed R. Strauss 1st horn concerto, mov.1, in Eppley auditorium.

-In 2004 Katie's twin sister transferred to the University of Northern Colorado, and Katie won an associate principal horn position with the Bismarck Symphony Orchestra in North Dakota where she took private lessons with Tom Porter; professor of choir at Bismarck State at the time, and a Northwestern Alum/MA-performance horn whose teacher was Ethel Merker (the designer of Katie's horn).
+In 2004 Katie's twin sister transferred to the University of Northern Colorado, and Katie won an associate principal horn position with the Bismarck Symphony Orchestra in North Dakota.
+During her time with the BSO she took private lessons with the orchestras former principal hornist Thomas J. Porter who was a Northwestern alum and former student of Ethel Merker (the designer of Katie's horn).

 In 2005 Katie returned to her undergraduate music studies at the University of Northern Colorado.
 At UNC she studied with horn professor Marian Hesse, and was principal horn of the brass choir and symphonic band, played in a brass quintet, and substituted as principal horn of the university orchestra and wind ensemble a few times in her last semester.
 Due to the cost of out-of-state tuition, Katie transferred to the University of Northern Iowa one year later in 2006.